dot-miniscule/aom/phase-4-explainer.md

   * react to accessibility tree state, for example, detecting the exposed role of an element and modifying the accessible help text to suit.

-#### Why is accessing the computed properties being addressed last?

-**Consistency**
-Currently, the accessibility tree is not standardized between browsers:
-Each implements accessibility tree computation slightly differently.
-In order for this API to be useful, it needs to work consistently across browsers, so that developers don't need to write special case code for each.

-We want to take the appropriate time to ensure we can agree on the details for how the tree should be computed and represented.

-**Performance**
-Computing the value of many accessible properties requires layout.
-Allowing web authors to query the computed value of an accessible property synchronously via a simple property access would introduce confusing performance bottlenecks.

-We will likely want to create an asynchronous mechanism for this reason, meaning that it will not be part of the `accessibleNode` interface.

-**User experience**
-Compared to the previous three phases, accessing the computed accessibility tree will have the least direct impact on users.
-In the spirit of the [Priority of Constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies), it makes sense to tackle this work last.
+  * Perform console debugging of accessibility properties.

+For earlier exploration of this API, see the rest of the [explainer](explainer.md)

-#### ComputedAccessibleNode
+## ComputedAccessibleNode
 It is currently possible to check accessible attributes for a DOM element by using the `getAttribute` method:
 ```js
 element.hasAttribute("aria-labelledby");
 element.getAttribute("aria-labelledby");
 ```
-However, determining which accessible properties apply to an element can be cumbersome, as there can be multiple Accessing the computed accessible properties of a DOM element will be designed to mimic the behaviour of `getComputedStyle()`, but implemented as an asynchronous Promise-based API.
+However, determining which accessible properties apply to an element can be cumbersome, as there can be multiple sources for an accessible property, similar to a style calculation (for example, see [WAI-ARIA name calculation](https://www.w3.org/TR/wai-aria-1.1/#namecalculation)).
+Accessing the computed accessible properties of a DOM element will be designed to mimic the behaviour of `getComputedStyle()`, but implemented as an asynchronous Promise-based API.
 A `ComputedAccessibleNode` can be requested for a specific element from the window:

 ```html